sctplab/SCTP_NKE_ElCapitan/README.md

 # SCTP_NKE_ElCapitan
-A version of the SCTP NKE running on Mac OS X 10.11 (El Capitan)
+A version of the SCTP NKE running on Mac OS X 10.11 (El Capitan).

+The sources are based on the SCTP implementation of the FreeBSD kernel modified to work within the Mac OS X kernel infrastructure as a network kernel extension.
+This supports the dynamic load and unload of the module without rebooting the operating system.

 Starting with Mac OS X 10.11, you can't load unsinged kernel extensions anymore without disabling the System Integrity Protection.